The Poncelin Street Pump taken from an old postcard

 On 18 June 1940, during the Second World War, the Pump was dismantled on the orders of the occupying forces.
 The remains of the monument were abandoned in a ditch.

 Thanks to a lobby from the local population, the desire to re-erect the monument came to be.
-The turning point was a letter written to the Lord mayor from two young boys on holiday in Le Conquet staying at their grandparents' home.
+The turning point was a letter written to the Lord mayor from two young boys on holiday in Le Conquet staying at their grandparents' home in Le Conquet during the school holidays.

 Dear Mr Mayor,

-My brother Alexis and I looked at sample letters to write to you.
-We must first put the subject of our mail.
-We want to tell you about the monument that used to be on Jourden street.
+My brother Alexis and I looked at sample letters to decide how best to write to you.
+So, according to instructions, the subject comes at the top of our mail.
+The subject is the monument that used to be on Jourden street.

 We live in the Tarn, very close to the town of Albi, where our parents both work.
 Last summer, during our holidays at our grandmother Anne Cadiou's home, we investigated where to find the pump monument which was over the old well in Jourden street.
 We would like it to be rebuilt because it was beautiful and it would bring back memories to the inhabitants of your town.
 It would make the city even prettier and it would certainly appeal to tourists.

-Thank you for taking the time to read our survey and watch our project for its reinstallation.
-You can talk about it during a meeting with the concilors of your town hall and maybe next summer, when we come back to Le Conquet, it will be rebuilt.
+Thank you for taking the time to read our survey and we are eager to see our project come to life.
+You can talk about it during a meeting with the town concillors and maybe next summer, when we come back to Le Conquet, it will be rebuilt.

 Thank again Mr Mayor.